yongfook/bannerbear-signed-url-examples/README.md

 [Example On-Demand Signed URL](https://on-demand.bannerbear.com/signedurl/NQ537aZE0aaevwj8bP/image.jpg?modifications=W3sibmFtZSI6InBob3RvIiwiaW1hZ2VfdXJsIjoiaHR0cHM6Ly93d3cuYmFubmVyYmVhci5jb20vaW1hZ2VzL2Jsb2cvcGhvdG8tMTQ5NTYzOTg2NzM4Ny01NDIzZDY4MTE1ODMtMS5qcGVnIn0seyJuYW1lIjoidGl0bGUiLCJ0ZXh0IjoiV2lsbCBBSSBFdmVyIFJlcGxhY2UgRGVzaWduZXJzPyJ9LHsibmFtZSI6InJlYWRpbmciLCJ0ZXh0IjoiOCBtaW51dGUgcmVhZCJ9LHsibmFtZSI6ImF2YXRhciIsImltYWdlX3VybCI6Imh0dHBzOi8vd3d3LmJhbm5lcmJlYXIuY29tL2ltYWdlcy9hdXRob3JfeW9uZ2Zvb2suanBnIn0seyJuYW1lIjoibmFtZSIsInRleHQiOiJKb24gWW9uZ2Zvb2sifSx7Im5hbWUiOiJkYXRlIiwidGV4dCI6Ik5vdmVtYmVyIDIwMTkifV0&s=f96c93cbd31349e6b5ad907e4a14af71223e5f30fe13a0a230f507b1732219cb)

 Notice how the query string is exactly the same - only the domain is different.

+## Troubleshooting

+Getting your signature to match the one Bannerbear expects can be tricky at first.
+Here are some common issues if you're seeing an `invalid signature` error:

+- Ensure `&s=` is the last parameter in your URL
+- Signature should be calculated *before* appending the `&s=` parameter
+- Signature should be calculated using HMAC
+- Ensure that you are not changing the query string after calculating the signature

 ## Pull Requests Welcome